 - We recognise the young person and youth worker as partners in a learning process.

 There are several key policies/ strategies that guide our work:

-To ensure that we are meeting the needs of young people and the wider community, as well as fulfilling the expectations of funders, we use a unique set of tools for supporting and measuring change when working with people.
-This is called Outcomes Star.
-This also helps us make improvements to our services.
+To ensure that we are meeting the needs of young people and the wider community, as well as fulfilling the expectations of funders, we use a unique set of tools for supporting and measuring change when working with children and young people.